Explore

 OK, but how do you actually make money with video chat apps?
 In theory, there are several strategies available for video chat app monetization, but most developers use only one of them — the freemium model.

 The single most common video chat app monetization strategy.
-How it works: users can enjoy the full range of an app’s basic features for free, but there is some advanced app’s functionality that becomes available only to those who buy a subscription.
-Buying that subscription isn’t at all mandatory, but is greatly incentivized.
-The most popular video conferencing platforms, such as Zoom, Discord, and Telegram, all use freemium models.
+How it works: users enjoy the full range of an app’s basic features for free, but there’s some advanced app’s functionality that becomes available only to those who buy a subscription.
+Buying that subscription isn’t mandatory, but is incentivized.
+The most popular video conferencing platforms, such as Zoom, Discord, and Telegram, use freemium models.

 Nitro in Discord